 Where does the impetus towards ethical theory come from?
 What drives humans to make values explicit, consistent, and discursively justifiable?
 This paper situates the demand for ethical theory in human life by identifying the practical needs that give rise to it.
-Such a practical derivation puts the demand in its place: while finding a home for it in the public decision-making of modern societies, our account also imposes limitations on the demand by presenting it as scalable and context-sensitive.
+Such a practical derivation puts the demand in its place: while finding a place for it in the public decision-making of modern societies, it also imposes limitations on the demand by presenting it as scalable and context-sensitive.
 This differentiates strong forms of the demand calling for theory from weaker forms calling for less, and contexts where it has a place from contexts where it is out of place.
 In light of this, subjecting personal deliberation to the demand turns out to involve a trade-off.

-We find ourselves with a plurality of values which, even within one person, can conflict in ways that are not resolvable without loss.
-The need to resolve these conflicts can seem to pull ethical thought in the direction of ethical theory and systematization, notably by demanding that values be made explicit in terms of stateable principles, that they be made consistent by using some of them to overturn others in systematic ways, and that they be rendered as far as possible discursively justifiable.
-It is this bundle of demands-which we shall call "the Demand" for short-that will be our central concern in this paper.2 systematization by exercising our judgment in a particular case; nor, according to Williams, does that authority derive from the idea that reason itself demands this kind of systematization.
-To think that systematization is required either by reason itself or by the need for rational conflict resolution, Williams maintains, betrays an overly rationalistic conception of rationality.3
+FIND OURSELVES with a plurality of values which, even within one person, can conflict in ways that are not resolvable without loss.1 The need to resolve these conflicts can seem to pull ethical thought in the direction of ethical theory and systematization, notably by demanding that values be made explicit in terms of stateable principles, that they be made consistent by using some of them to overturn others in systematic ways, and that they be rendered as far as possible discursively justifiable.
+It is this bundle of demands-which we shall call "the Demand" for short-that will be our central concern in this paper.2

 Bernard Williams has argued that insofar as we yield to the Demand, there will be a question as to where the resulting regimentation of ethical thought derives its authority from.
-That authority cannot simply derive from the need to resolve conflicts of values, since we are perfectly capable of rationally resolving conflicts of values without such
+That authority cannot simply derive from the need to resolve conflicts of values, since we are perfectly capable of rationally resolving conflicts of values without such systematization by exercising our judgment in a particular case; nor, according to Williams, does that authority derive from the idea that reason itself demands this kind of systematization.
+To think that systematization is required either by reason itself or by the need for rational conflict resolution, Williams maintains, betrays an overly rationalistic conception of rationality.3